Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Phase structure of the neutral CG

-with constants $c_u$, $c_z$ and they are found to be similar to the linearized RG equations obtained for the SG model, e.g. the non-trivial fixed point of the 1-dimensional SG model can be identified in the flow generated by \eq{cg_uz}.
-In the sharp cutoff limit ($b\to \infty$) the linearized RG equation derived for the Fourier amplitude of the SG model reduces to $(d + k\partial_k) {\tilde u}_k = \Omega_d {\tilde u}_{k}/({\tilde z}_{k}2(2\pi)^d)$ which is identical to the second equation of \eq{cg_uz}.
+with constants $c_u$, $c_z$ and they are found to be similar to the linearized RG equations obtained for the SG model, see Eqs.~\eq{lin_d1_u},\eq{lin_d1_z}, Eqs.~\eq{lin_d2_u},\eq{lin_d2_z} and Eqs.~\eq{lin_d3_u},\eq{lin_d2_z}.
+For example, the non-trivial fixed point of the 1-dimensional SG model can be identified in the flow generated by \eq{cg_uz}, too.
+In the so called sharp cutoff limit ($b\to \infty$) the linearized RG equation derived for the Fourier amplitude of the SG model reduces to $(d + k\partial_k) {\tilde u}_k = \Omega_d {\tilde u}_{k}/({\tilde z}_{k}2(2\pi)^d)$ which is identical to the second equation of \eq{cg_uz}.
 However, the sharp cutoff does not support to the derivative expansion at higher order, i.e. for $b\to \infty$ the multiplicative constant $c_d(b)$ of the RG equation obtained for ${\tilde z_k}$ becomes infinity.

 Most important new results of the exact RG flow are the existence of the high temperature ($\bar{u}_{\star} = 1$, $1/{\tilde z}_{\star} =0$) and the absence of new further non-trivial fixed points.
 Let us note that, the perturbative (truncated) RG has a non-singular structure hence it is not able to recover the degenerate potential therefore it is not suitable to observe the high temperature fixed point \cite{d_cg}.
 Moreover, the exact RG changes the position of the non-trivial fixed point for $d<2$ and the turning point for $d>2$.
 Furthermore, since the mapping between the SG and CG models is exact for point-like charges the exact RG flow indicates a single phase for the CG for $d>2$.